TDarkShadow/iheartnewvegas/main.md

 - ⚠️ [**Unfound Loot Custom INI**](https://drive.google.com/file/d/1qPl1C0p5kpK3FDcdrlikQYyxbjcUT_bD/view?usp=sharing).
 Updated to increase the influence of Luck in loot removal, and to make loot removal less dramatic at high Luck.
 Now loot reduction will range from 90% to 25% (1 Luck and 10 Luck, respectively, as opposed to 90% to 80%).
 - ⚠️ [**Alternative Repairing Custom INI**](https://drive.google.com/file/d/1eAek8R92nEReKmR1I-KRyDd0VT8MTg4U/view?usp=sharing).
 Updated to lower threshold at which apparel is considered clothing.
 Now JSUE-edited outfits like Leather Armor and Armored Vault Jumpsuits will be repaired with Light Armor Parts.
 - ⚠️ [**FOV Slider Custom INI**](https://drive.google.com/file/d/1V9Sd35fNQ7KCKGLwzBIpXVXBShfeOrYD/view?usp=sharing).
 Updated to reduce weapon FOV.
+- 🚫 [**WMIM Mesh Fix**](https://drive.google.com/file/d/1YIpCl0PccRdpQ2ISSMfHS_2gVx4-PtW2/view?usp=sharing).
+A leftover from when my guide was still a spreadsheet for me to follow, and hadn't been updated to reflect the latest **WMIM ESP Replacer**, which already includes this file.
 </details>

 <details>